-- Request additional rooms in case a traveler becomes ill and needs to isolate. - Ensure contactless breakfast-buffet or cafeteria-style service served by a hotel staff member or prepared to-go boxes. - Ensure keys are sorted and labeled with names and are ready upon arrival. - Travelers should remain on the bus while keys are distributed. - If possible, request a meeting room for travelers to wait in upon arrival while keys are being distributed. - Inform travelers they will need to clean their own rooms and bathrooms as housekeeping will not be entering rooms daily unless specifically requested. - Develop procedure for handling luggage and equipment to ensure minimal handling of tour participants' luggage.
+- Request additional rooms in case a traveler becomes ill and needs to isolate. - Ensure contactless breakfast-buffet or cafeteria-style service served by a hotel staff member or prepared to-go boxes. - Ensure keys are sorted and labeled with names and are ready upon arrival. - If possible, request a meeting room for travelers to wait in upon arrival while keys are being distributed. - If a meeting room is not available, travelers should remain on the bus while keys are distributed. - Inform travelers they will need to clean their own rooms and bathrooms as housekeeping will not be entering rooms daily unless specifically requested. - Develop procedure for handling luggage and equipment to ensure minimal handling of tour participants' luggage.